ibm-cloud-docs/monitoring/platform/cloud_services_locations.md

 ## Container services
 {: #cloud_services_locations_container}

-You can choose the Sysdig instance where you want to collect {{site.data.keyword.containerlong}} service metrics.
+You can choose the monitoring instance where you want to collect {{site.data.keyword.containerlong}} service metrics.

-You can choose the Sysdig instance where you want to collect {{site.data.keyword.openshiftlong}} service metrics.
+You can choose the monitoring instance where you want to collect {{site.data.keyword.openshiftlong}} service metrics.

-You can monitor {{site.data.keyword.satellitelong}} through the Sysdig instance that is configured with **service platform logs** in the same region that your {{site.data.keyword.satelliteshort}} location is managed from.
+You can monitor {{site.data.keyword.satellitelong}} through the monitoring instance that is configured with **service platform logs** in the same region that your {{site.data.keyword.satelliteshort}} location is managed from.

 The following tables list the locations where automatic collection of registry service metrics is enabled.
 For more information, see [Monitoring metrics for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-registry_monitor_sysdig).